Omega-3 for Cats - 4 Ways To Give Your Feline This Essential Nutrient

 How Much Omega 3 is Needed for Cats?

-There is no clear consensus when it comes to how much Omega-3 cats should have each day.
-According to Dr. Catherine Lenox, a veterinary nutritionist, roughly 30 mg of EPA and DHA combined per 1kg (or 2.2lbs) of body weight is appropriate for cats.
-Pet parents should also be aware that not every Omega-3 fatty acid is beneficial for cats.
-Fatty acids from fish oil are likely to provide the most benefit for your cat.
-Since every feline is different, reach out to a veterinarian before giving extra omega fatty acids to them.
+There is no clear consensus on how much Omega-3 cats should have daily.
+According to Dr. Catherine Lenox, a veterinary nutritionist, roughly 30 mg of EPA and DHA combined per 1kg (or 2.2 lbs) of body weight is appropriate for cats.
+Pet parents should also be aware that not every Omega-3 fatty acid benefits cats.
+Fatty acids from fish oil are likely to benefit your cat the most.
+Since every feline differs, contact a veterinarian before giving them extra omega fatty acids.

 How Long Does It Take for Omega 3 to Work?